-As a psychologist, Kahneman investigates a most important question: where do our beliefs come from?
-Especially when reading the news, being confronted with populism, religious hatred and the dramatic consequences of political choices, his thoughts roam back to it.
+As a psychologist, Kahneman investigates where our beliefs come from.
+Especially when reading the news, being confronted with religious conflict and discrimination and the dramatic consequences of political choices, his thoughts roam back to the psychology of single questions.

 Subjectively, it feels like you believe in something because you have the arguments for it," he says.
 "But it works the other way around.
 You believe in the conclusion, and then you create supporting arguments.
 That’s fundamental.

-The essential question is: why do people believe in their conclusions?
+Why do people believe in these conclusions?
 Partly because people we love and trust believe in the same conclusion.
-Kahneman calls it "emotionally coherent".
+Kahneman calls this being "emotionally coherent."
 It’s psychologically coherent, but not in the sense that it provides solid evidence.
 Voting, he says, is emotionally driven and one of the most powerful emotions is anger.
-It leads people to seek out an enemy.
+It leads people to seek out a shared enemy.

-Both went their separate ways, but the significance remains to this day.
+Both went their separate ways, but the significance of the interaction remains with him to this day.
 "It showed the complexity of people.
-He would have killed me easily, but in that context he was just a father of a little boy."
+He would have killed me easily, but in that context, he was just a father of a little boy."

-Referring to anti-Muslim tendencies in our present society, Kahneman knows that society has no historical memory.
-Both populists and terrorists use powerful emotional triggers; they address people’s fear and direct their anger towards the unknown stranger.
-"That’s very easy to believe.
-And it’s very effective."
+Even in our present society, Kahneman knows that society has no historical memory.
+All sides use powerful emotional triggers, they speak to people’s fear and direct their anger towards the unknown.

 Will we learn from the history of mankind and avoid mistakes?

-Can we ever get over this and avoid the mistakes of the past in future?
-Kahneman clarifies that he’s an eternal pessimist and not able to solve such problems by simply responding: "No." But luckily, as he says, this won’t be his job.
-"I am only a psychologist."
+Can we ever get to a place where the mistakes of the past can be avoided in future?
+Kahneman says that he’s an eternal pessimist and not able to solve such problems.
+But, as he says, this isn’t his job.
+"I am only a psychologist," he says.
 He puts on his black coat again, opens his umbrella and steps out into the downpour.
 In this context, it’s definitely not a lazy decision.